flowenol/apple1cartridge/README.md

 1. **address_decoder.jed** - defines the standard mapping where additional RAM memory is mapped to the regions `$1000-$BFFF` as described above.
 This mapping assumes that your Apple-1 board has "X" and "W" RAM chips populated and mapped to regions `$0000-$0FFF` and `$E000-$EFFF`.
-2. **address_decoder1.jed** - defines an alternative mappig allowing tu run Apple-1 Computer entirely from the A1C.
+2. **address_decoder1.jed** - defines an alternative mapping allowing tu run Apple-1 Computer entirely from the A1C.
 The regions
 `$0000-$0FFF` and `$E000-$EFFF` are additionally mapped to the A1C RAM1 chip.
 Be sure to remove the "X" and "W" memory chips from Apple-1 board for safety, and to disconnect the "X" and "W" lines (if they were mapped to the "0" and "E" segments).